 The Gordon Brown government announced in March 2009 that they would introduce fast-track career change into teaching for existing professionals, cutting conversion time to 6 months.
 It didn't materialise quite like that.
 There is indeed an "accelerated route to qualified teacher status", but it is a course offered only via one institution, the Institute of Education in London, and it is only available in the subjects of maths, ICT, and science.
 You would have to have a degree in one of those subjects.
 The course awards qualified teacher status, but it is not the academic qualification that is a PGCE.
 This state of affairs constitutes a pilot scheme, whereafter availability of "accelerated route" courses may expand.
 Or not.

-So, back to the traditional routes, The National College for Teaching and Leadership (NCTL) is responsible for administering the training of new and existing teachers in England, but will direct potential conditates to the Department for Education - Get into Teaching website, which itself points applicants to UCAS.
-Most post graduate PGCE course applications are made via UCAS Teacher Training (formerly the Graduate Teacher Training Registry) where you can search courses and submit applications (the link is below).
+So, back to the traditional routes, The National College for Teaching and Leadership (NCTL) is responsible for administering the training of new and existing teachers in England, but will direct potential candidates to the Department for Education - Get into Teaching website, which itself points applicants to UCAS.
+Most postgraduate PGCE course applications are made via UCAS Teacher Training (formerly the Graduate Teacher Training Registry) where you can search courses and submit applications (the link is below).

-For a commentary on the different sectors, see the adjacent sub-headings.
+For a commentary on the different teaching sectors see:

 UCAS Teacher Training (UTT)